peteryuhang/code-knowledge/the-pragmatic-programmer.md

   | 3-8 weeks | weeks |
   | 8-30 weeks | months |
   | 30+ weeks | think hard before giving an estimate |
-- Before you get too committed to model building, cast around for someone who’s been in a similar situation in the past
+- Before you get too committed to model building, cast around for someone who's been in a similar situation in the past
 - From your understanding of the question being asked, build a rough and ready bare-bones mental model
-  - Often, the process of building the model leads to discoveries of underlying patterns and processes that weren’t apparent on the surface
+  - Often, the process of building the model leads to discoveries of underlying patterns and processes that weren't apparent on the surface
 - Once you have a model, you can decompose it into components
-  - You’ll need to discover the mathematical rules that describe how these components interact
+  - You'll need to discover the mathematical rules that describe how these components interact
-  - You’ll find that each component will typically have parameters that affect how it contributes to the overall model
+  - You'll find that each component will typically have parameters that affect how it contributes to the overall model
   - At this stage, simply identify each parameter
 - Once you have the parameters broken out, you can go through and assign each one a value
   - The trick is to work out which parameters have the most impact on the result, and concentrate on getting them about right
   - Typically, parameters whose values are added into a result are less significant than those that are multiplied or divid
 - Run multiple calculations, varying the values of the critical parameters, until you work out which ones really drive the model
-- When an estimate turns out wrong, don’t just shrug and walk away.
+- When an estimate turns out wrong, don't just shrug and walk away.
 Find out why it differed from your guess
   - Next time will be better
 - The only way to determine the timetable for a project is by gaining experience on that same project
 - Repeating the following steps to refine the estimate: